Bottoms Up: A History of Prohibition in Arizona

 Only they didn’t.

 Followers of the temperance movement touted the prohibition of alcohol as the answer to all of society’s ills.
-Poverty and malnutrition, “familial discord” (otherwise known as domestic violence), robberies, murder and more – they traced it all back to alcohol, and claimed that if alcohol was banned, it would all change for the better.
+Poverty and malnutrition, “familial discord” (otherwise known as domestic violence), robberies, murder and more – they traced it all back to alcohol, and claimed that if alcohol was banned, everything would change for the better.
 Men would go home and spend time with their families instead of getting drunk at the bar, feeding their “violent tendencies”.
 They could then spend their hard earned money buying food and clothing for their wives and children, their wives could stay at home and focus on being “good and proper” wives and mothers instead of being “forced” to work outside the home, and everyone could turn over whole trees of new leaves, all due to this “Noble Experiment,” as Prohibition was often called.

 -

-Fast Facts: Breaking the Law
+Breaking the Law

 Who was breaking Prohibition laws?
-Almost everyone.
+As it turns out, almost everyone.

 - Governor Hunt was rumored to have enjoyed a glass of “lemonade” on the Gammels’ front porch.

-- Baron Goldwater (owner of Goldwater’s department store, and father of future Arizona conservative, Barry Goldwater), bought his favorite bar when prohibition was enacted, and moved everything (booze, bar, back bar, and the brass foot rail) to the basement of their house.
+- Baron Goldwater (owner of Goldwater’s department store, and father of future Arizona conservative, Barry Goldwater), bought his favorite bar when Prohibition was enacted, and moved everything (booze, bar, back bar, and the brass foot rail) to the basement of their house.

 - Famous Washington DC bootlegger, George Cassiday, claimed that he sold alcohol to two thirds of the members of Congress.